-For account and lease receivables the Bank always calculates lifetime expected credit loss.
+For account and lease receivables the Group always calculates the lifetime expected credit loss.

 Expected credit losses are probability-weighted estimates of credit losses during the life expectancy of a financial asset.
-These are assessed by the Bank as follows:
+These are assessed by the Group as follows: